 Perhaps the most stylish shoes of our time, loafers are the ultimate in refined, classic footwear for a range of reasons.
 Easily able to be dressed up or down and flattering in an assortment of materials, loafers are the staple that is here to stay.
 You shouldn’t feel guilty about investing in this shoe style, given they’re minimalistic and easily adaptable for different looks and seasons.
 Be aware, however, that the way you style loafers is incredibly important.
-Here we show you how to wear loafers for a dapper look.
+That’s why we have put together this expert guide on how to wear loafers for a dapper look.

 - 1 What Are Loafers?